tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_test_everything.md

 When you're ready to submit a test call (assuming you have a REST API), you can probably use cURL, which makes it easy, but you'll no doubt need to include an authorization in the header of the call.
 The authorization often uses a hash of a combination of factors.

 Can you see how just getting the test system set up and ready can be challenging?
 Still, if you want to write good documentation, this is essential.
-Good developers know and recognize this need, and so they're usually somewhat accommodating in helping set up a test environment up to get you started.
+Good developers know and recognize this need, and so they're usually somewhat accommodating in helping set up a test environment to get you started.

 For example, I asked an engineer to explain, step-by-step, how I was to connect to an intermediary jump host server required at my work.
 This server required a configuration that controlled the responses from the API.
 After explaining how to do it, he made sure that I could successfully connect from a terminal prompt on my own, and I didn't let the discussion go until I was successful.